Albert Sidney Thomas

 Albert Sidney Thomas (February 6, 1873 – October 8, 1967) was ninth bishop of the Episcopal Diocese of South Carolina, serving from 1928 to 1944.
 His father was John Peyre Thomas, Sr.

 Early life and education

 Thomas was born on February 6, 1873, in Columbia, South Carolina, the son of John Peyre Thomas and Mary Caroline Gibbes.
 He studied at the State Military College in Charleston, South Carolina and graduated with a Bachelor of Science in 1892.
 He was awarded a Doctor of Laws from the same institution in 1931.
 He also studied at the General Theological Seminary and graduated with a Bachelor of Divinity in 1900.
-On December 17, 1908, he married Emily Jordan Carrison.
-He was awarded a Doctor of Sacred Theology from the General Seminary in 1930. he also did some postgraduate studied at the South Carolina College.
-He was also awarded a Doctor of Divinity from Sewanee: The University of the South in 1929.
+On December 17, 1908, he married Emily Jordan Carrison (1887-1955).
+He was awarded a Doctor of Sacred Theology from the General Seminary in 1930. he also did some postgraduate studies at the South Carolina College.
+He was also awarded an honorary Doctor of Divinity degree from Sewanee: The University of the South in 1929.